My Cart: 0 item(s)

 ~ Bengali Hymn ~

-The purpose of the dance is to release men from illusion of the idea of the "self" and of the physical world.
+The significance of the Hindu God Nataraja (Nataraj) sculpture is said to be that Shiva is shown as the source of all movement within the cosmos, represented by the arch of flames.
+The purpose of the dance is to release men from the illusion of the "self" and of the physical world.
 The cosmic dance was performed in Chidambaram in South India, called the center of the universe by some Hindus.
-The gestures of the dance represent Shiva's five activities, creation (symbolized by the drum), protection (by the "fear not" hand gesture), destruction (by the fire), embodiment (by the foot planted on the ground), and release (by the foot held aloft).
+The gestures of the dance represent Shiva's five activities: creation (symbolized by the drum), protection (by the "fear not" hand gesture), destruction (by the fire), embodiment (by the foot planted on the ground), and release (by the foot held aloft).

-The symbolism of lord Nataraja
+The Symbolism of Lord Nataraja

 As Nataraja (Sanskrit: Lord of Dance) Shiva represents apocalypse and creation as he dances away the illusory world of Maya transforming it into power and enlightenment.